 - 30% if the meals are taken in a commercial establishment located between the 49th and 50th parallel

 - 50% if they are taken in a municipality located beyond the 50th parallel

 - Towns and villages on the Gaspé peninsula

-- Lodging costs may be reimbursed up to the maximum amounts indicated below, which exclude taxes.
+- Accomodation costs may be reimbursed up to the maximum amounts indicated below, which exclude taxes.
 Taxes must be reimbursed separately.
-Supporting documents may be required, depending on the terms and conditions specified by the school or school board.
+Supporting documents may be required, depending on the terms and conditions specified by the school or school, SSC or SB.

 - Cultural resource persons are entitled to a fixed allowance of $5.85 per overnight stay.